INRS-ECCoLe/DSCAM/README.md

 ```

 ## User Instruction
-DSCAM uses a GA-base optimizer to automatically generate a well-tailored hardware architecture for the given target search table.
+DSCAM uses a GA-based optimizer to automatically generate a well-customized hardware architecture for the given target search table.
 The optimizer has two modes of usage:

 ### 1- Default hardware core generation mode:
 In this mode, the optimizer searches for the best hardware core configuration for the given search table using design space exploration.
-The user needs to assign the path of the target search content file to prefix_file_name variable in *.\Optimizer\main.py* and run main.py without any argument.
+The user needs to assign the path of the target search content file to *prefix_file_name* variable in *.\Optimizer\main.py* and run *main.py* without any argument.
 ```
 $ python .\Optimizer\main.py
 ```